 If my heart could take it, I would probably eat Barbecue Shrimp at least twice a week.
 But, I will admit that not a month goes by where this family staple is not on our dinner table.
 Cooking the shrimp with the heads on preserves the natural juices and enhances the flavor, but on occasion (usually by request), I remove the heads before cooking.
 I try not to buy shrimp without the head on, as they are the freshest.
 However, when dipping your bread or shrimp in the sauce, it is nice to avoid the eyeballs and tentacles that might detach.

-On my recent trip to Visit Baton Rouge, I picked up a packet of BBQ Shrimp Seasoning at Red Stick Spice Co., and highly recommend it and them!
+On a recent trip to Visit Baton Rouge, I picked up a packet of BBQ Shrimp Seasoning at Red Stick Spice Co., and highly recommend it and them!
 Bon Appetit!

 Note: Lightly warm any leftover shrimp in a skillet the next morning and pour over cheese grits prepared with Gouda.

 Tip: This is a great holiday recipe for family gatherings.
 Just multiply.
-And, You can also use this sauce recipe to pour over freshly shucked oysters, before grilling on baking on the half-shell.
+And, You can also use this sauce recipe to pour over freshly shucked oysters, before grilling and baking on the half-shell.

 Feeds my husband & me, or 4 normal eaters, I double for serving 6 to 8.

 - 24 (2 pounds) raw colossal Gulf shrimp, unpeeled, with heads and tails left on (mine shown heads off, but the flavor is enhanced and the shrimp are juicer when the heads are left on)

 - 2 tbsp. coarsely ground black pepper

 - 3 tbsp. water or beer or white wine